vispy/vispy-website/roadmap.rst

 would define a set of basic functionality and that interact the closest with the low-level OpenGL layers of VisPy.
-Using these primitives, users should be able to easily create their own, more complex, visualizations without ever needing to know the complexities of the underlying laters.
+Using these primitives, users should be able to easily create their own, more complex, visualizations without ever needing to know the complexities of the underlying layers.

-See the `VisPy Wiki <https://github.com/vispy/vispy/wiki/Primitive-Visuals>`_ for our attempt at defining these types of primities.
+See the `VisPy Wiki <https://github.com/vispy/vispy/wiki/Primitive-Visuals>`_ for our attempt at defining these types of primitives.

 See the "OpenGL, Vulkan, and WebGPU" section below for why this is important.